cph-pc56-Projects/JavaScript_Period-1/Period_1/README.md

 Node.js' event loop purpose is to organize the tasks given.
 Especially the ones that need asynchronous operations.
 I.E. the callback operatinos.
 ### Explain (some) of the purposes with the tools Babel and WebPack, using  examples from the exercises
 Babel allow to transpile modern JavaScript (ES6/ES7) into ES5.
-So, for example.
-With babel i can write arrow functions and have it transpile my funciton into old javascript:
+So, for example with babel I can write arrow functions and have it transpile my functions into old javascript:
 ``` javascript
 var array = arr.map(e => e +1); // ES6